dnemec/waveguide_to_coax/README.md

 This script automates the waveguide to coax adapter design.
 It is designed to create and optimize waveguide in a **TE10** propagation mode.

-If you choose high resolution for optimization, it might take some time to process.
+If you choose high number of combinations for optimization, it might take some time to process.
 Usually 100 combinations is more than enough to achieve good results, more than that might take a long time to finish.

 ## Sources